AchieveGoals/excel_tips/README.md

 Just a placeholder for tips in data assuance and quality testing done in Excel

+**Caution** While tips will still work, Excel has improved, especially with higher level macros to match the right or left side of strings, etc.

+My main purpose is to capture legacy Excel tips here.

 # split name into separate cells

 FIRST NAME: